Clara Shortridge Foltz: Early life and legal education

 Foltz was born Clarissa Shortridge in Milton, Indiana, to Talitha and Elias Willetts Shortridge (a lawyer and preacher).
 Prior to the Civil War, the family moved to Mount Pleasant, Iowa, where Foltz attended a co-educational school (rare at the time).
 In December 1864, at age 15, she eloped with a farmer and Civil War veteran named Jeremiah D. Foltz, and they began having children.
 However, he had difficulty supporting his family.
-The Foltzes moved several times, first to Portland, Oregon and finally to San Jose, California in 1872.
+The Foltzes moved several times, first to Portland, Oregon, and finally to San Jose, California, in 1872.
 During these times, she contributed articles to the New Northwest and the San Jose Mercury.

 Around 1876, her husband abandoned her and their five children.
 She began studying law in the office of a local judge, in part through the support of local suffragette Sarah Knox-Goodrich.
 She also supported herself by giving public lectures, starting in 1877, on suffrage.

 Legal career

 Joining the California bar

 Foltz wanted to take the bar examination but California law at the time allowed only white males to become members of the bar.
-Foltz authored a state bill, known as the "Woman Lawyer Bill," which replaced "white male" with "person," and in September 1878 she passed the examination and was the first woman admitted to the California bar, and the first female lawyer on the entire west coast of the United States.
+Foltz authored a state bill, known as the "Woman Lawyer Bill", which replaced "white male" with "person", and in September 1878 she passed the examination and was the first woman admitted to the California bar, and the first female lawyer on the entire west coast of the United States.
 Having little formal education, she wished to study at the first law school in California to improve her skills.
 Alongside her ally Laura de Force Gordon, Foltz applied to Hastings College of the Law but was denied admission because of her sex.
 Foltz and Gordon sued, but recognized that they faced strong opposition.

 To advance their cause, Gordon and Foltz wrote an amendment to the California state constitution that read "No person shall, on account of sex, be disqualified from entering upon or pursuing any lawful business, vocation, or profession."
 Drawing upon both the Woman Lawyer Bill and the soon-to-be-ratified equal opportunity in employment statement in the constitution, Foltz and Gordon were able to argue that if women could serve as lawyers they must certainly be allowed to attend law school at the coeducational University of California.
-Judge Morrison agreed, and in Foltz v.
+Chief Justice of California Robert F. Morrison agreed, and in Foltz v.
 Hoge ruled that Foltz and Gordon should be admitted to Hastings.
 The ruling was appealed, and Foltz studied for and passed the California State Supreme Court bar exam in order to argue her case, which she ultimately won.
 Although Foltz successfully obtained admission for all qualified women to Hastings, the work to win the case left Foltz impoverished and she returned to her legal career instead of pursuing her dream of attending law school.